rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 1. Providers are plugins
 1. The root of the working directory is the root module
 1. If you have codes in a sub-directory under the working directory, they are modules or child modules
 1. Arguments are the values we assigned to parameters.
-They are an input to the provider based on which they will be created.
+They are an input to the provider (resources) based on which they will be created.
 Example, to create an AWS instance, we have to assign the AMI ID we want to use to the ami parameter in the resource block.
 1. Attributes are the properties of infrastructure objects.
 Example, the ID of an AWS instance.
-1. Current Working directory: This is the directory that has the Terraform files
 1. Terraform is the software, the product and terraform is the CLI.
 Simple, I know.
-1. The terraform cli, if you use just that, you are using what they also call the community edition.
+1. The terraform cli, if you use just that, you are using what they call the community edition.
-1. HCP: Hashicorp Cloud Platform formerly known as Terraform Cloud.
+1. HCP Terraform: Hashicorp Cloud Platform formerly known as Terraform Cloud.
 1. HCL: Hashicorp Configuration Language

 ## Best Practices
 1. Terraform will process any file with .tf extension in the working directory.
 It is not mandatory to code your configuration in a file called main.tf but this is generally followed as the entry point.
 1. You can keep the entire code in a single file.
-It will work but it will very hard to read and managed.
+It will work but it will very hard to read and manage.
 1. It is generally broken up into different files.
 This is the [recommend way](https://developer.hashicorp.com/terraform/language/style#file-names) to spit it.
     - backend.tf for your backend configuration
     - main.tf for all resource and data source blocks